 Deciding on the child custody and visitation arrangements for your child can be one of the most difficult and challenging aspects of your family law case.
 Each case, and each child, is different.
 Some children have special needs or concerns that need to be addressed.
 Sometimes parents have mental health or other issues that prevent them from safely parenting their children, and the custody and visitation plan accordingly needs appropriate safeguards.

-Whatever your specific situation, our attorneys have over forty years of collective experience to draw from in helping you through this type of litigation.
+Whatever your specific situation, our attorneys have over one hundred years of collective experience to draw from in helping you through this type of litigation.
 Whether you are deciding custody and visitation for the first time, or are contemplating changing your arrangements after circumstances have changed, you will need an experienced family lawyer to help you determine your family’s specific needs and help you get them resolved.

 Whenever possible, we strive to keep custody matters out of court.
 Our attorneys have successfully negotiated custody and visitation schedules in even the most contentious of cases.
 However, if negotiation does not lead to an acceptable resolution, our attorneys will handle your case aggressively to seek the best possible outcome for your child in court.